Izmir – September 11, 2001

 As planned, we spent a day in Ephesus which are the well-preserved ruins of an ancient Greek city before flying back to Istanbul.
 Ephesus is about and about a 2 hour drive from Foca via Izmir.
 Ephesus is an important site in both Greek and Christian history.
 Generally it seemed better preserved that places I had been to in Greece or Italy and you could truly visualize the the city.

-Went we arrived in Istanbul, we didn’t know how long that we were going to be there.
-It was the weekend and the plan was a semi-house hunting trip and dinner with work colleagues Saturday, some touring on Sunday, and the girls would fly back Monday while I stayed for work for another week.
-Moving to Istanbul or Izmir was a potential option after my London assignment ended, so I wanted Sharon to see potential places to live.
-But it was decided to skip the day and we stayed at the hotel most of the day.
+From Izmir we went to Istanbul, we didn’t know how long that we were going to be there.
+It was the weekend and the plan was a semi-house hunting trip and dinner with work colleagues Saturday, some touring on Sunday, and the girls would fly back to London.

 (This was written during the Great Shutdown of 2020.
 My memory isn’t this good, used internet searches to fill in a lot of holes.
 If there’s huge fat foot below me, it not my fault – that an advertisement I can’t control).